-Peridot is the amazing birthstone of August.
+Peridot is the vibrant birthstone of August.
 A unique stone with a striking colour and such interesting properties.

-In this blog we delve into the history, formation and properties of peridot, as well as give three step-by-step jewellery making projects using this beautiful gemstone.
+In this blog post, we delve into the history, formation and properties of peridot, as well as showcase some peridot jewellery designs you can easily make yourself to give as a gift.

 Appearance: Opaque - clear crystal when faceted and polished.

 Rarity: Easily obtained - high-quality crystals are rare.